goitacademy/javascript-homework/v2/09/README.en.md

 # Acceptance criteria

 - `goit-js-hw-09` repository created.
-- In your submitted homework, there are two links for each project: to the source files and your working page on `GitHub Pages`.
+- In your submitted homework, there are two links for each project: One to your source files and one to your working page on `GitHub Pages`.
 - During live page visits, there are no errors or warnings generated in the console.
 - Project built with [parcel-project-template](https://github.com/goitacademy/parcel-project-template).
 - Code formatted with `Prettier`.

 ## Start files

-In the [src folder](./src), you will find start files with ready-made markup, styles and added script files for each task.
-Copy them to your project completely replacing the `src` folder in [parcel-project-template](https://github.com/goitacademy/parcel-project-template).
+In the [src folder](./src), you will find start files with ready-made markup, styles, and added script files for each task.
+Copy them to your project, completely replacing the `src` folder in [parcel-project-template](https://github.com/goitacademy/parcel-project-template).
 To do this, download this entire repository as an archive or use the [DownGit service](https://downgit.github.io/) to download a separate folder from the repository.

 ## Task 1 - color switcher